rootmytoaster/rootmytoaster/README.md

      _ = haxor
 }
 ```
-While you were sharpening your sword -
+While you were sharpening your sword
-Wanna know how I was prepared for today?

 I learned.
 I know your language.

 Your traditions.
 Your beliefs.

 Which village to tame and which to burn.